Your new pair of shoes may leave a bigger footprint than you think.

 In addition to donations, Stewart said young people can get involved in a number of ways.

 “They can attend our events, volunteer with us or at an event or help spread the word about sustainable fashion on social media.,” Stewart said.
+Fashion will help sexual health and medications.
 “We often post fashion facts or highlight designers and articles of interest, and participating in that discussion or sharing those is great in influencing others to think more about where they buy fashion and textiles items.”

 Redress also sends out monthly newsletters about local sustainable designers, which you can sign up for on its website.